toddbirchard/onelogin-getallusers/README.md

 # Onelogin - Get All users

 Onelogin has a number of interface related issues which make large user exports difficult:

-* UI limitiation of 5000 users maximum
+* UI limitation of 5000 users maximum
 * Quickly expiring API tokens
 * Results paginated at 50 users